 - Understanding the basics of search engine optimization

 There is also a good chance that you will work with blogs in some capacity throughout your career.
 In The New Rules of Marketing & PR, David Meerman Scott outlines the four uses of blogs for marketing and PR:

 - Monitor what lots of people are saying about you, your organization, your products, your industry

 - Participate in conversations by commenting on other blogs

 - Work with bloggers who write about your company, industry or products

 - Shape the conversations by creating and writing your own blog

 The job responsibilities for many public relations practitioners include one or more items from the above list.
-For additional insights, check out The Benefits of Blogging post authored by Lara Kretler, vice president at Columbus agency FrazierHeiby, and read the blogging success story from student Rachel Gaylord below.
+For additional insights, read the blogging success story from student Rachel Gaylord below.

 Guest blogs have allowed me to showcase my writing publicly and gain portfolio pieces without having to keep up with the hassles of a personal blog.